-- Tour Zip Grooves: You could be surprised by knowing the fact that lasers can produce more accurate and steady clubface surfaces than the earlier technology.
-The Laser Milled face is manufactured specially by utilizing a laser to create four calibrated texture lines between each groove for a persistent surface texture to the conforming limit.
+- Tour Zip Groove: You could be surprised by knowing the fact that lasers can produce more accurate and steady clubface surfaces than the earlier technology.
+The Laser Milling face is manufactured specially by utilizing a laser to create four calibrated texture lines between each groove for a persistent surface texture to the conforming limit.
 This is done to increase the friction between the ball and the clubface.
 Additionally, the spin of the ball is also improved, specifically from the rough.

 - C Sole: The combination of the expanded constant C sole from the heel to toe and a mild heel with toe grind increases the bunker performance.
 In addition to that, it also preserves shot-making adaptability.

 The CG16 comes fitted with the stock 125 grams steel “TRACTION” shaft that can perform appropriately to any type of wedge shot.
-Plus, Cleveland says that it would also upgrade the feel of the wedge.
+Plus, Cleveland Golf says that it would also upgrade the feel of the wedge.
 The material that is used while making the shaft is alloy steel.
 The tip of the steel shaft is moderately softer than the usual ones to advance the feel and responsiveness.
 But on the other hand, the rest of the shaft is stiffer(solid) to give uniformity.
 Also, the shaft offers optimal launch conditions on full shots.